Lydia of Thyatira: Profession

 "Thyatira in the province of Lydia (located in what is now western Turkey) was famous for the red [variety of purple] dye".
-Lydia of Thyatira is most known as a "seller" or merchant of purple cloth, which is the likely reason for the Catholic Church naming her "patroness of dyers".
-It is unclear as to if Lydia simply dealt in the trade of purple dye or whether her business included textiles as well, though all known icons of the saint depict her with some form of purple cloth.
-Most portray this holy woman wearing a purple shawl or veil, which allows many historians and theologians to believe that she was a merchant of specifically purple cloth.
+Lydia of Thyatira is most known as a "seller" or merchant of purple cloth, the likely reason the Catholic Church named her "patroness of dyers".
+It is unclear whether Lydia dealt only in purple dye or also textiles, but all known icons of the saint depict her with some form of purple cloth.
+Most portray her wearing a purple shawl or veil, leading many historians and theologians to believe she was a merchant of specifically purple cloth.

 Social status

-There is some speculation regarding Lydia's social status.
+There is some speculation about Lydia's social status.
 Theologians disagree as to whether Lydia was a free woman or servant.
 "There is no direct evidence that Lydia had once been a slave, but the fact that her name is her place of origin rather than a personal name suggests this as at least a possibility".
-Ascough cites other examples of noble women named Lydia from the first or second centuries, so it is unlikely that she was actually a slave or servant.
+Ascough cites other examples of noblewomen named Lydia from the 1st and 2nd centuries, so it is unlikely that she was actually a slave or servant.
 Furthermore, the book of Acts records, "When she and the members of her household were baptized, she invited us to her home.
 'If you consider me a believer in the Lord,' she said, 'come and stay at my house.'
 And she persuaded us."
-This implies that Lydia was in charge of the household, as she was able to persuade the household to be baptised, and had authority in the home to invite Paul and his companions to stay in her house – both things that a servant would be far less able to do.
+This implies that Lydia was in charge of the household, as she was able to persuade the household to be baptised, and had authority in the home to invite Paul and his companions to stay in her house—things a servant would be far less able to do.